EUROPEAN FEDERATION FOR FREEDOM OF BELIEF ASSOCIATION

 The European Federation for Freedom of Belief Association (FoB) is hereby constituted.

-The Association is a free society of culture and propaganda independent from any party;
+The Association is a free society of culture and information independent from any party;

 It reaffirms the freedom of religious, philosophic and spiritual creed;